 (Minnesota Statutes, Chapter 518.091, Subdivision 1).

-If a spouse during or shortly before the divorce transferred, encumbered, concealed or disposed of marital assets the Court can compensate the other party.
-The Court can place both parties in the same position they would have been had the transfer, encumbrance, concealment, or disposal not occurred.
+If a spouse during or shortly before the divorce transfers, encumbers, conceals or disposes of marital assets the court can compensate the other party.
+The court can place both parties in the same position they would have been had the transfer, encumbrance, concealment, or disposal not occurred.

 It’s also flagrantly dishonest.
 If a Judge weighs a spouse’s credibility later, a track record of dishonesty can be held against him or her.